GenVC: Self-Supervised Zero-Shot Voice Conversion: GenVC

 \subsection{Phase 1: Tokenization}

 Tokenization is a crucial step in LMs for breaking down inputs into smaller, manageable units.
-In the context of VC, the objective is to transform the speaker’s timbre (style) of a source utterance while preserving its original linguistic content.
-To achieve this, tokenization is employed to extract, compress, and normalize features from audio signals for effective model training.
-In our VC approach, two distinct types of tokens are used: 1.
-Phonetic Tokens: Capturing the linguistic content of the audio, representing the “what” is being said.
+In the context of VC, the objective is to transform the speaker’s timbre/style of a source utterance while preserving its original linguistic content.
+To achieve this, two distinct types of tokens are used in GenVC: 1.
+Phonetic Tokens: Capturing the linguistic content of the audio, representing “what” is being said.
 2. Acoustic Tokens: Encoding the acoustic properties of the audio, including timbre, prosody, environmental background, and other stylistic elements.

 These tokens are derived from different audio representations.
-Studies have shown that self-supervised learning (SSL) speech models can consistently and significantly produce representations enriched with phonetic information~\cite{choi24b_interspeech}.
+Studies have shown that SSL speech models can consistently and significantly produce representations enriched with phonetic information~\cite{choi24b_interspeech}.
 In the context of VC, SSL models serve as ideal feature extractors for capturing the phonetic units of a given speech signal~\cite{lin21b_interspeech, huang2022s3prl}.
 For a given input utterance $x \in \mathbb{R}^T$, the phonetic embedding sequence extracted using a pre-trained SSL model is denoted as $\mathbf{O} \in \mathbb{R}^{T_o \times d_o}$, where $T_o$ represents the sequence length, and $d_o$ is the feature dimensionality.
 For acoustic representations, spectrograms are commonly used to capture the complex properties of audio signals.
-Such feature can be extracted and represented as $\mathbf{A} \in \mathbb{R}^{T_a \times d_a}$, where $T_a$ denotes the sequence length, and $d_a$ specifies the dimensionality of the acoustic features.
+Such features can be extracted and represented as $\mathbf{A} \in \mathbb{R}^{T_a \times d_a}$, where $T_a$ denotes the sequence length, and $d_a$ specifies the dimensionality of the acoustic features.